-Which city is cheaper, Columbus or Asheville?
+Which place is cheaper, Columbus or Asheville?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Asheville and Columbus.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Asheville is a outdoorsy, progressive, and open-minded mountain town.
 It's a gorgeous place to visit.
 This is a quaint and attractive place to visit, too.
 Other reasons to visit include food, hiking, and shopping.